Siddyboy/food-recipes/fajitas.md

-Food - Practical - Fajitas
-Please bring in ingredients for Fajitas and read through the method below so you are ready for your practical.

-As discussed in class - please adapt the recipe according to your dietary preferences (e.g. if you don't like chilli, you do not have to include it) and also your food availability (e.g. if you do not have coriander, the recipe will work without).

-If you are vegan or vegetarian please bring in a meat alternative or more vegetables of your choice.
-If you are gluten free - gluten free wraps
-If you are dairy free - cheese alternative
-Allergies - please speak to me if you need any further adaptations.

-Ingredients
-1/2 Lime
-1/2 Green chilli
-1 Clove garlic
-15g Coriander
-1 Small chicken breast
-1/2 Onion
-1/2 Green pepper
-2 Tortillas
-1 Tomato
-25g Cheddar cheese
-2 tbsp guacamole/sour cream/salsa (optional)

-Method
-1. Prepare the marinade:
-● squeeze the lime;
-● peel and crush the garlic;
-● de-seed and slice the chilli;
-● chop the coriander;
-● stir everything together with the oil.
-2. Remove any skin from the chicken and cut into strips, ideally using a red board.
-Thoroughly wash and dry hands after touching the raw meat.
-Mix with the marinade and place in the fridge, covered, until needed.
-3. Prepare the remaining ingredients with a fresh knife on a clean chopping board:
-● slice the onion and green pepper;
-● chop the tomato;
-● grate the cheese.
-4. Add the marinated chicken to the wok or frying pan and stir-fry for about 4 minutes.
-Check that the chicken is cooked.
-5. Add the onion and green pepper and continue to cook for a further 2 minutes.
-6. Spread a little chicken in the centre of the tortilla, add some tomato, cheese and guacamole, then roll up.
+# Fajitas

+Serves 4?

+## Ingredients

+### Marinade

+- Lime 1
+- Green chilli 1
+- Clove of garlic 1
+- Coriander 15 g
+- Oil?

+### Filling

+- Chicken breast 2
+- Onion 1
+- Green pepper 1
+- Tortillas 4
+- Tomato 2
+- Cheddar cheese 50 g
+- Guacamole/sour cream/salsa 2 tbsp

+## Method - prepare the marinade and chicken

+1. Heat a bowl and some plate in the oven at 50 C
+3. Squeeze the lime
+4. Peel and crush the garlic
+5. De-seed and slice the chilli
+6. Chop the coriander
+7. Stir everything together with the oil in a bowl
+8. Remove any skin from the chicken and cut into thin strips
+9. Mix with the marinade and place to one side until needed

+## Method - cook the fajita fillings

+1. Slice the onion and green pepper
+1. Chop the tomato
+1. Grate the cheese
+1. Heat a wok to very hot without any oil
+1. Add the marinated chicken to the wok or frying pan and stir-fry for about 4 minutes
+1. Check that the chicken is cooked.
+1. Add the onion and green pepper and continue to cook for a further 2 minutes
+1. Serve the filling, cheese, and tomato in separate bowls

+## Notes

+- Recipe stolen from JCJK foof tech lesson - Nov 2021
+- SCJK used mango chutney as an extra.
+Tasty.
+- Chilli was about right for EMW.